-- Appointed members of staff complete the 3-day First Aid at Work (FAW) training course or an emergency first aid course, and undergo the 2-day refresher training every 3 years. - There are sufficient trained first aiders to cover day to day and other school activities. - A first aider (paediatric first aid for EYFS pupils) accompanies pupils on visits out of school
+- Appointed members of staff complete the 3-day First Aid at Work (FAW) training course or an emergency first aid course, or Paediatric First Aid course, and undergo the relevant refresher training every 3 years. - There are sufficient trained first aiders to cover day to day and other school activities. - A first aider (paediatric first aid for EYFS pupils) accompanies pupils on visits out of school